Demographics of Burkina Faso: Population

 Burkina Faso has a young age structure – the result of declining mortality combined with steady high fertility – and continues to experience rapid population growth, which is putting increasing pressure on the country's limited arable land.
 More than 65% of the population is under the age of 25, and the population is growing at 3% annually.

 Mortality rates, especially those of infants and children, have decreased because of improved health care, hygiene, and sanitation, but women continue to have an average of almost 6 children.
 Even if fertility were substantially reduced, today's large cohort entering their reproductive years would sustain high population growth for the foreseeable future.
 Only about a third of the population is literate and unemployment is widespread, dampening the economic prospects of Burkina Faso's large working-age population.

-According to the United Nations' Population Division, the population was 20,903,000 in 2020, compared to only 4,284,000 in 1950.
+The population was 20,903,000 in 2020, compared to only 4,284,000 in 1950.
 The proportion of children below the age of 15 in 2020 was 44.4%, 53.2% of the population was between 15 and 65 years of age, while 2.4% was 65 years or older.